prathibharani057/PRODIGY_AD_03/README.md

 ## Description
-This Stopwatch Android app was developed as Task 3 for the Prodigy Internship.
+This Stopwatch Android app was developed as Task-3 for the Prodigy Internship.
 It offers precise time tracking functionalities.

 ## Features
 - Start, pause, and reset functionality.